-Call for Papers: 2013 SPAS Graduate Student Conference
+Call for Papers: 2014 SPAS Graduate Student Conference

-In particular, we are looking for papers that:
+We are looking for applications that:

-- Incorporate multidisciplinary approaches
+- Incorporate interdisciplinary approaches

 - Present Asian and/or Pacific performance practices

-Additionally, all accepted papers/panels will have discussants, so presenters should be prepared to submit their papers by March 18, 2013.
+Additionally, all accepted papers/panels will have discussants, so presenters should be prepared to submit their papers by February 28th, 2014.

 Thank you and we look forward to reading your submissions!